 who was always there for me no matter what.

 and pushed me to do the right thing,

 You took care of me when I was sick,

 and your love helped make me well.

-and I learned that when I obeyed them,
+You had rules, and I learned that when I obeyed them,

 my life was simpler, better, richer.